AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 input clips can always have their component types remapped.

 In the general context, all input clips may be remapped, as can the output clip.
-The output clip has it's default components set to be, - RGBA if any of the inputs is RGBA, - otherwise YUVA if any of the inputs is YUVA, - otherwise A if the effect has any inputs, - otherwise RGBA if there are no inputs.
+The output clip has its default components set to be:

+- RGBA if any of the inputs is RGBA
+- otherwise A if the effect has any inputs
+- otherwise RGBA if there are no inputs.

 .. note::

     It is a host implementation detail as to how a host actually attaches real clips to a plugin.
-For instance, a host may allow a YUVA clip to be wired to an input that asks for RGBA only.
 However it must map the clip to RGBA in a manner that is transparent to the plugin.
 Similarly for any other component types that the plugin does not support on an input.